narramadan/springboot-whoami/README.md

 $ sudo apt-get install docker-ce
 ```

-To run docker without sudo, run the below command and then completely log out of your account and log back in.
+Run the below command on all the 3 instances to run docker without sudo.
+Post execution, completely log out of your account and log back in.
 ```
 $ sudo usermod -a -G docker $USER
 ```